pwa-builder/pwabuilder-oculus/next-steps.md

 You'll need these files later if you upload a new version of your app to the Oculus Store or Oculus App Lab.

-If your zip download didn't contain these files, that means when you generated your Oculus app in PWABuilder, you chose `None` or `Existing` as your signing key.
+If your zip download didn't contain these files, that means when you generated your Oculus app in PWABuilder, you chose `None` or `Existing` as your signing key option.

 ## 3. Test your app on your local Oculus device